patsicko/zero_day/0x00-vagrant/README.md

-This file contains what uname prints when you run it without option
+# This repo contains a README.md writen with with emacs.